-Children (≤3 years of age) born in and out of the context of maternal SARS-CoV-2 infection during pregnancy.
-Children ≤3 years of age born to a childbearing parent with history of SARS-COV-2 infection during pregnancy will be enrolled in the study from existing research cohorts.
-Children ≤3 years of age born to a childbearing parent without history of SARS-COV-2 infection during pregnancy will also be enrolled from the same existing research cohorts.
+Children (\leq 3 years of age) born in and out of the context of maternal SARS-CoV-2 infection during pregnancy.
+Children \leq 3 years of age born to a childbearing parent with history of SARS-COV-2 infection during pregnancy will be enrolled in the study from existing research cohorts.
+Children \leq 3 years of age born to a childbearing parent without history of SARS-COV-2 infection during pregnancy will also be enrolled from the same existing research cohorts.
 These participants will all be followed longitudinally until the age of 48 months.
 It is anticipated that these infants will mostly be recruited between the ages of 9 and 18 months.
 Caregiver dyads are not being enrolled for this cohort.
 The mothers of these children may participate in the RECOVER adult cohort.

 Children (ages newborn-5 years) from the pediatric cohorts who were infected with COVID after birth (excluding those with only in utero exposure by being born to a childbearing parent with history of SARS-COV-2 infection during pregnancy) and uninfected controls will be enrolled in the study.
-These participants will receive similar assessments to the infants born in the context of maternal SARS-CoV-2 infection during pregnancy until the age of 48 months.
-After age of 48 months, these participants will continue participation in the main pediatric cohort Tier 2 and Tier 3 procedures as appropriate for age.
+These participants will be a part of the main cohort and will complete age-appropriate assessments.